 - 1. The following statement is provided by the Governing Body to enable readers of the financial statements to obtain a better understanding of the arrangements in the College for the management of its resources and for audit. - 2.
 The College is a registered charity (registered number 1137491) and subject to regulation by the Charity Commission for England and Wales.
 Overall management and control are delegated to the members of the Council by the Governing Body, and they are responsible for ensuring compliance with charity law, other statutory duties and operational matters.
-It is the duty of the Council to keep under review the effectiveness of the operating processes, performance, systems and controls. - 3.
-The Governing Body is assisted by a number of Committees.
+It is the duty of the Council to keep under review the effectiveness of the operating processes, performance, systems and controls. - The Governing Body is assisted by a number of Committees.
+Council Finance Committee Official Fellowship Committee Fellowship Committee - 4.
+It is the duty of the Finance Committee to keep under review the effectiveness of the College's internal systems of financial and other controls; to advise the Governing Body on the appointment of external auditors; to consider reports submitted by the auditors; to monitor the implementation of recommendations made by the auditors; and to make an annual report to the Governing Body.
+Membership of the Finance Committee includes the President, Vice President and Bursar ex officio, plus 4 other members of the Governing Body, to include the Senior Tutor, or a Tutor, with the Graduate Student Body President in attendance. - The principal officers of the College during the year were: President Professor Alan Short Vice President Helen Pennant - Senior Tutor Dr Holly Hedgeland Bursar Ian Strachan - 6.
+There are Registers of Interests of Members of the Governing Body, the Finance Committee and of the senior administrative officers.
+Declarations of interest are made systematically at meetings. - The Members of the Governing Body during the year ended 30 June 2022 are set out on page 1.
+Members of Council are identified with an asterisk.